2. SIGNIFICANT ACCOUNTING POLICIES

 Depreciation charge for impaired assets is adjusted in future periods in such a manner that the revised carrying amount of the asset is allocated over its remaining useful life.

 An item of the property plant equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of asset.
-Any gain or loss arising from the disposal or retirement of the item of property plant equipment is determined as the difference between the sale proceeds and carrying amount of the asset and is recognised in profit and loss.
+Any gain or loss arising from the disposal or retirement of the item of property plant equipment is determined as the difference between the sale proceeds and carrying amount of the asset and is recognized in profit and loss.

 2.11 Investment Property